On quivers, spectral networks and black holes: Example: Fuchsian equation with five singularities

 \subsection{Connection problem II}

 In this section, we study the connection formula for the solutions at $z=t$ and $z=1$, in the regime $|t|\ll 1 \ll |q|$, as in \autoref{fig:5point}.
-Let us take the singularities $t$ and $q$ lying on the positive real axis.
+Let us take the singularities $t$ and $q$ lying on the positive real axis\footnote{We use this hypothesis to perform the numerical checks, but we expect the formulae to hold for complex $t$ and $q$ too.}.
 For the local solutions around $1$, we use the conformal blocks of the form

 However, to our knowledge, combinatorial expressions for such conformal blocks have not been written down.
 Nevertheless, the connection coefficient can still be calculated as described in \autoref{sec:crossing}.
 As a normalization for these blocks we propose